Amphetamines Turn You Into Something You Can’t See For Yourself

 The mean age of initiation of amphetamines in Western Australia is 21.05 years.
-Research from the focus groups found that young people’s attitudes to drugs shift rapidly as they move through adolescence, and their social environments and frameworks change.
+Research from the campaign focus groups found that young people’s attitudes to drugs shift rapidly as they move through adolescence, and their social environments and frameworks change.
 The results found that habitual users are far more defensive of their behaviours, less accepting of the risks of amphetamines, and more doubtful of the morality of a communications campaign aiming to prevent usage then non-users or experimenters.
-The research also found that at risk non-users and experimenters appear to be predisposed to positive behavioural change and therefore this campaign will specifically target 15 to 17-year-old people who are at risk of amphetamine use.
+The research also found that at risk non-users and experimenters appear to be predisposed to positive behavioural change and therefore this campaign specifically targeted 15 to 17-year-old people who are at risk of amphetamine use.

 The overall aim of the Drug Aware Amphetamines Prevention Program is to prevent and/or delay the uptake of amphetamine use and increase access to support services at an early stage by increasing awareness and knowledge of the potential health, social and legal consequences of amphetamine use and increasing the salience of the potential risks associated with amphetamine use.

-- Amphetamine turns you into something you can’t see for yourself
+- Amphetamine turns you into something you can’t see for yourself.

-- If you or someone close to you is experiencing problems with amphetamines help is available
+- If you or someone close to you is experiencing problems with amphetamines help is available.

-- 14- to 17-year-old people at risk of amphetamine use
+- 14- to 17-year-old people at risk of amphetamine use.

-- regular users of amphetamines
+- regular users of amphetamines.

-- family and friends of young people aged 14 to 24-years of age at risk of amphetamine-related harm
+- family and friends of young people aged 14 to 24-years of age at risk of amphetamine-related harm.